Skip to content

 </script>

-The dsn macro should be replaced with the AAA(A) or CNAME DNS entry of the service platform (relay client) from the lookup table specified as variable in the steps above.
+The dsn macro will be replaced automatically with the AAA(A) or CNAME DNS entry of the service platform (relay client) from the dsn constant variable specified in the step above.

 It should look like this now: